maham0612/Final-Project/README.md

 ## Step 6: Test the Deployment

-Once Jenkins runs the pipeline and Nginx is configured, your MERN app should be up and running.
-You can access it by navigating to the domain or IP address associated with your EC2 instance.
+Once Jenkins runs the pipeline and Nginx is configured, MERN app is up and running.
+It is access by navigating to the domain or IP address associated with EC2 instance.

-Make sure to test all the functionality of the app to confirm that everything is working as expected.
+ Test all the functionality of the app to confirm that everything is working as expected.

 ---

 ## Conclusion

-By following these steps, you'll have a fully automated deployment pipeline for your MERN stack application, running on an AWS EC2 instance, containerized with Docker, managed by Jenkins, and served through Nginx.
-Each time you update your code and push changes to GitHub, Jenkins will handle the deployment, ensuring a streamlined CI/CD process.
+By following these steps, a fully automated deployment pipeline for MERN stack application, running on an AWS EC2 instance, containerized with Docker, managed by Jenkins, and served through Nginx.
+Each time update the code and push changes to GitHub, Jenkins will handle the deployment, ensuring a streamlined CI/CD process.

 For the MERN app code, visit the [GitHub repository](https://github.com/maham0612/mern-app.git).

 ---

-This README is designed to be easy to follow for anyone looking to replicate this setup.
-Each step builds on the previous one to ensure that the process is straightforward and can be reused for future deployments.